BDTI elearning取締役入門

 [Special Corporate Member]: (50% discount) 11,000 yen (tax included) *Please check here for prices based on the number of purchasers.

 If a company representative needs to monitor the progress of participants, they will need to purchase a separate administrator ID.
 The price of an administrator ID is 55,000 yen (tax included).
-Additional IDs for two or more people are 33,000 yen (tax included) each. *Administrator IDs are not eligible for corporate membership discounts.
+Additional IDs for two or more persons are 33,000 yen (tax included) each. *Administrator IDs are not eligible for corporate membership discounts.

 ・After payment is complete, it will take at least five business days to issue an ID for e-learning courses.
 If you wish to take a course, please apply well in advance.